top of page

 Annual green card availability per category per country is limited.
 Oversubscribed categories create backlogs, and USCIS processes petitions chronologically.
 Priority dates are crucial, and some categories may entail years-long wait times.
 Refer to the monthly visa bulletin for updates.

-How Canero Fadul Immigration Attorneys Can Help
+How Canero Fadul Reis Law Attorneys Can Help

 Navigating the various avenues to attain legal permanent residency through an employment-based green card can be complex.
 Identifying the appropriate path, assessing eligibility, and successfully navigating the steps involved can pose significant challenges without the guidance of a skilled green card attorney.

-Our immigration lawyers at Canero Fadul Immigration possess extensive experience in facilitating the immigration process for eligible individuals seeking to establish residency in the United States through employment.
+Our immigration lawyers at Canero Fadul Reis Law possess extensive experience in facilitating the immigration process for eligible individuals seeking to establish residency in the United States through employment.
 We handle every aspect of the process, from aligning qualifications with the appropriate green card category to petition filing and proficiently addressing any obstacles that may arise.

 Backed by a team of professionals, we are committed to achieving favorable outcomes for our clients, providing expert guidance and compassionate support throughout their immigration journey.
-If you're ready to embark on the path to obtaining a green card, we invite you to schedule a consultation with one of our immigration attorneys at Canero Fadul Immigration by completing a brief form.
+If you're ready to embark on the path to obtaining a green card, we invite you to schedule a consultation with one of our immigration attorneys at Canero Fadul Reis Law by completing a brief form.

 Want to Start Your Employment Based Visa Book a Consult with Us!